John Ridley (footballer, born 1952): Port Vale

-As a young man, Ridley played for Sheffield University and other English Universities, as he earned his degree and qualified as a teacher.
-This achieved, he then signed professional forms with Port Vale in July 1973, having previously been at the club on youth terms.
+Ridley signed professional forms with Port Vale in July 1973, having previously been at the club on youth terms.
 He came through to the professional ranks at the same time as David Harris, who would also become a key player for the "Valiants".
 Ridley played ten Third Division games in 1973–74.
 He scored his first goal in senior football in a 3–1 win over Charlton Athletic on 27 April 1974.

-He established himself in the first-team as a midfielder under manager Roy Sproson by March 1975, and played nineteen games of the 1974–75 campaign.
+He established himself in the first team as a midfielder under manager Roy Sproson by March 1975 and played 19 games of the 1974–75 campaign.
 He was an ever-present for the 1975–76 season, playing 52 games and finding the net against Rotherham United.
 His performances earned him the Player of the Year award at the end of the season.
 He played a further 45 games in 1976–77, scoring once against Swindon Town.
-He formed a solid centre-back partnership with David Harris and was linked with a transfer away from the club but suffered a loss of form and an injury at a crucial time.
+He formed a solid centre-back partnership with David Harris.
+He was linked with a transfer away from the club but suffered a loss of form and an injury at a crucial time.

-Ridley played 47 games of the 1977–78 season, and found the net in a 5–2 demolition of non-league Arnold in the FA Cup First Round.
-However Vale suffered relegation into the Fourth Division at the end of the season under Bobby Smith.
+Ridley played 47 games of the 1977–78 season and found the net in a 5–2 demolition of non-League Arnold in the FA Cup first round.
+However, Vale suffered relegation into the Fourth Division at the end of the season under Bobby Smith.
 In May 1978 he was loaned to American side Fort Lauderdale Strikers, who were competing in the now defunct North American Soccer League.
-Strikers finished third in their four team East Division, though he returned early in August after suffering from illness.
+Strikers finished third in their four-team East Division, though he returned early in August after suffering from illness.
 Strikers went on to reach the Conference finals, losing a penalty shoot-out to the Tampa Bay Rowdies.
 He played 22 games in the United States, scoring one goal and claiming one assist.
+He played seven games for Vale at the start of the 1978–79, before he was sold to Leicester City for a then club-record £55,000 fee in October 1978.

 Leicester City

-He played seven games for Vale at the start of the 1978–79, before he was sold to Leicester City for a then club-record £55,000 fee in October 1978.
 The "Foxes" were then a Second Division side, and avoided relegation by three points in 1978–79.
 A Frank McLintock signing, when Jock Wallace took over as manager Ridley's days at Filbert Street were numbered.
-He played 24 league games as a defensive midfielder for Leicester, before he was sold on to Chesterfield for a £35,000 fee in August 1979.
+He played 24 league games as a defensive midfielder for Leicester before he was sold to Chesterfield for a £35,000 fee in August 1979.